| Home Page | Root Page | Census Records | GRO Records | Parish Records | Names Directory |

 The person to whom he was apprenticed was probably the "Henry Page" living in Preston Street, Faversham at the time of the 1841 Census, aged about 25 and occupied as a cooper.

 Anecdotal evidence from descendants in America of his brother Daniel suggest that he may have been taken prisoner during the Civil War and have died at the notorious Libby Prison in Virginia.
-However, there exists a record of a John A. Woodhurst who enlisted as a private with K Company in the 138th Pennsylvania Infantry on September 29th 1862, and who was mustered out - still as a private - on June 23rd 1865.
-It is possible that this was John (2) with an informally-adopted middle name, and that he transferred to this regiment nearly a year after his first enlistment in 1861.
+Curiously, there exists a record of a John A. Woodhurst who enlisted as a private with 'K' Company in the 138th Pennsylvania Infantry on September 29th 1862, and who was mustered out - still as a private - on June 23rd 1865.
+It is possible that this was John (2) with an informally-adopted middle name, and that he had re-enlisted with this regiment.
 In any event, he has not been found in any of the US Censuses and nothing more is currently known of him.